thisispurefm/tech-docs/docs/tech-team/startup-shutdown/startup.md

 1. Press the power button on the Netgear NAS
 1. Press the power button on Clara Amfo
 1. Press the power button on Jack Hayes
+2. Press the power button on Nels Hylton
-1. Check that the router is booting (The power button should illuminate white, and the drive activity light should flash)
+3. Check that the router is booting (The power button should illuminate white, and the drive activity light should flash)
-1. Check that Paul is booting (The power button should have turned green, and the fans should be going brrrrr).
+4. Check that Paul is booting (The power button should have turned green, and the fans should be going brrrrr).
 If not, press the power button
 1. Wait for the router to have sung a lovely song for you, and for Paul to have beeped twice
-1. Ensure that the mixer in the rack is muted on all channels, especially the channel from Studio 1
+2. Ensure that the mixer in the rack is muted on all channels, especially the channel from Studio 1

 {: .warning}
-> You **MUST** wait for Paul to have fully booted before moving on to Studio 1, as there is a known issue with the PCs
-> failing to map their network drives
+> You **MUST** wait for Paul to have fully booted before moving on to Studio 1, as there is a known issue with the PCs failing to map their network drives

 ## Studio 1